-Students who receive financial assistance in the form of a scholarship or fellowship administrated by the Admissions and Scholarship Committee of the Darden School must maintain a 3.0 GPA to be eligible for the renewal of their financial assistance.
+Students who receive financial assistance in the form of a scholarship or fellowship must maintain a 3.0 GPA to be eligible for the renewal of their financial assistance.

 The GPA evaluation will occur mid-degree, consistent with the ASC evaluation.